microsoft/vscode-docs/docs/java/java-faq.md

 ## Will this be available for Visual Studio?

 Currently we don't plan to extend the Java support to Visual Studio.
-There's already great IDEs for Java and we're focusing on VS Code to provide a lightweight experience in a polyglot editor.
+There are already great IDEs for Java and we're focusing on VS Code to provide a lightweight experience in a polyglot editor.

 ## Does VS Code Java support other display languages?